-Starlight Tourist Destinations are visitor attractions with excellent conditions for observing the stars , which are protected from light pollution and are suitable for tourist activities based on the stars as an integral part of Nature.
+Starlight Tourist Destinations are visitable sites with excellent conditions for observing the stars , which are protected from light pollution and are suitable for tourist activities based on the stars as an integral part of Nature.

 Starlight Tourist Destinations must undergo accreditation for sky quality and the measures in place to protect it, as well as the infrastructure and tourist offer in place at the site (including accommodation, specialist infrastructures and supporting facilities, trained staff for astronomical interpretation, etc.) and their integration into the natural night time environment on which they are based.
 If the site does not have yet these facilities and activities, the Starlight Foundation evaluates the project to develop them in the future.